GSTIN: What is GSTIN Number? – Check & Verify GSTIN/UIN Number Online?

-GSTIN is a Goods and Services Tax Identification Number which is assigned to each person registered under GST.
+GSTIN is a Goods and Services Tax Identification Number that is assigned to each person registered under GST.
 It is a 15-digit unique identification number.
 The Tax Identification Number or TIN has been substituted with GSTIN, and those businesses that have TIN would automatically be allotted GSTIN, unlike new businesses that are mandated to register under the GST Act.
 The number is primarily used by tax authorities to maintain GST payments and due records of those registered under the GST Act.

 The GST regime provides a single platform to businesses for all procedures of compliance and administration under a single authority.
 The regime provides a single number – Goods and Service Tax Identification Number, in place of multiple numbers for VAT, Tax, Service Tax, etc. for a single business.
 GSTIN is public information.